qcoopman/minipro/README.md

 # minipro

 ## Overview
-The thermodynamic phase transition of clouds is still not well understood, therefore, the partitioning of ice and liquid in mixed phase clouds is often misrepresented in numerical models.
-Clouds processes represent the highest incertitude in current models to predict the future climate so the effects of cloud thermodynamic phase are important to determine the amplitude of global warming.
+Numerical models struggle to predict our future climate because clouds glaciate too efficiently in such a way that the partitioning of cloud thermodynamic phase is misrepresented in global climate models.
+The isotherms rise in a warming climate leading to a replacement of ice clouds by liquid clouds.
+This effect increases the reflectivity of clouds to sunlight since cloud droplets are smaller and more numerous than ice crystals for a fixed water content.
+This project aims for developing a method to improve our understanding on cloud thermodynamic phase partitioning within mixed phase clouds.

-We use 12 years of cloud observations from the geostationary Spinning Enhanced Visible and InfraRed Imager (SEVIRI), CLAAS-2 dataset (https://doi.org/10.5676/EUM_SAF_CM/CLAAS/V002), over the Southern Ocean to detect clouds which contain both liquid and ice pixels at their tops and we retrieve microphysical and radiative properties in each cloud object.
-We collocate cloud properties with meteorological parameters from reanalysis from ERA-5.
+Twelve years of cloud observations from the geostationary space-based instrument Spinning Enhanced Visible and InfraRed Imager are collocated with reanalysis from ERA-5 over the Southern Ocean.
+The project focusses on mixed phase clouds so we only keep clouds consisting of both liquid and ice pixels.
+The dataset contains radiative and microphysical cloud properties associated with meteorological parameter.

-The project analyse the distribution of pockets of liquid and ice within mixed-phase clouds via a gradient boosting regression tree method.
-The study aims to understand which parameters potentially impact the formation and multiplication of ice pockets when clouds transition from liquid to ice.
+The distributions of liquid and ice pockets within mixed phase clouds are analyzed through a gradient boosting regression tree method.
+The relative impact of each parameter on the thermodynamic phase distribution is highlighted considering non-linear relations.
+This work would potentially improve climate models by providing new parametrizations to represent the thermodynamic phase of cloud.

 ## Structure of the code
 The structure of the code in this repo is based on the [cookiecutter](https://drivendata.github.io/cookiecutter-data-science/) model.